Is Your AC Fan Not Spinning? Common Causes and Solutions

 2. Blown Fuse

-Cause: blown fuse is another common reason your AC fan will stop spinning.
+Cause: A blown fuse is another common reason your AC fan will stop spinning.
 This can occur due to an electrical overload or short circuit within the system; fuses prevent excess current from flowing through your air conditioner to prevent damage.

 Solution: Turn off power to the air conditioner at the circuit breaker and inspect the fuse box near your outdoor AC unit.
 If a fuse appears burnt or damaged, it needs to be replaced.
 Make sure the replacement fuse matches the original in terms of size and rating.
 If you’re not comfortable doing this yourself, your HVAC technician can handle it for you.